FAIMS/FAIMS2-Documentation/docs/Preparation+of+Layers+outside+the+Mobile+App.md

 ### Vector

-The application support the rendering of legacy vectors (kml, shapefiles created outside of teh application).
-The transformations include  (1) defining the projection, (2) importing of the file into Spatialite database, (3) indexing the database
+The application support the rendering of legacy vectors (kml, shapefiles created outside of the application).
+The transformations include  (1) defining the projection, (2) importing of the file into Spatialite database, (3) indexing the database.

 See: [Importing Legacy Vectors](../Importing+Shape+files+into+Spatialite+Database)